 Adriana Vitoria is a brazilian singer, writer and self taught artist.
-She was born in Minas Gerais and was raised in Ipanema, Rio de Janeiro.
-She grew up in the middle of the rain forest, her passion, where the family had a country house.
+She was born in Minas Gerais and was raised in Ipanema, Rio de Janeiro, but her passion was to spend most of her time in the mountains, where the family had a country house.
 She lived in England, France, Portugal, Italy and USA.

-Determined to open her horizons, she left her country in 1986 to study in Florence, Italy, where she became an environmentalist.
+Determined to open her horizons, she left her country in 1985 to study teather in Florence, Italy, where she became an environmental activist.

 In 1987, she returned to Brazil and, along with a friend, opened the green themed t-shirt company Jangal.
-They used pictures, collages and drawings calling attention to the effects of environmental destruction.
-During this period, Adriana was greatly inspired by the work of Anita Roddick, the founder of The Body Shop, and embarked in a deep research about everything related to environmental activism.
+They used pictures and collages, in order to call the attention to the environmental destruction.
+During this period, Adriana was greatly inspired by the work of Anita Roddick, the founder of The Body Shop.

-In 1992, after resuming her company activities, Adriana was invited to work as a singer in Europe where she lived for few years.
+In 1992, after resuming her company activities, Adriana was invited to work as a singer in Europe where she lived for few years as a singer.

 Filled with energy, new experiences and ideas, she returned to Brazil in 2001 and launched three signature design collections, that became portraits of her passion: Loucura de Ser Humano, Cia da Mata and Mico Tutu.
-The designs range from wall pictures to surfboards, bags, notebooks, sneakers, home and bedroom accessories.
+The designs and patterns range from wall pictures to surfboards, bags, notebooks, sneaker, home decoration and clothing.

-Cia da Mata (Rain Forest Company) is a more sophisticated collection where the main characters are the “cunhãs”, female figures representing the diversity of nature in all its variety of colors and shapes.
+Cia da Mata (Rain Forest Company) is a more sophisticated collection where the main characters are the “cunhãs”, female figures representing the diversity of nature (fauna and flora) in all its variety of colors and shapes.

 Mico Tutu is a collection inspired by her daughter Miranda.
 The main character is the marmoset who accompanies Muni, an insightful little girl who meditates on a huge amazon “Vitoria Regia” leaf every time the world becomes too complicated.
 Another character in the family is the cat Mululu, inspired by their own amazing pet.
 Mululu has the power to bring humans back to their own essence.